Malaysian culture and traditions

 02 Negotiations

-Taking the time to share a meal or a coffee (Kopi) before talking business is not a waste of time; it is the crucial step of building trust.
+Taking the time to share a meal or a coffee (Kopi) before talking business is not a waste of time, it is the crucial step of building trust.

-The exchange of business cards
+Exchanging business cards

 February 2026